Research projects in Research Area D

 Project Description

-A study of the rich commentary tradition of the Ethiopic Book of Enoch (1 Enoch) in the Horn of Africa has until now not been undertaken.
-The reception of 1 Enoch, which occupies a unique position among the Old Testament/Hebrew Bible scriptures in Ethiopian Christianity and Judaism (Beta Israel), shall be undertaken on the basis of several sources for evidence: (1) the Andǝmta (available in print, alongside several manuscripts); (2) paratexts and marginal notes that exhibit commentary to the text in selected manuscripts of the earlier recension of the book; and (3) discrete traditions preserved by traditional scholars of the Ethiopian Tewahedo Orthodox Church (Ethiopia) and Beta Israel (Israel).
+Until now, a study of the rich commentary tradition of the Ethiopic Book of Enoch (1 Enoch) in the Horn of Africa has not been undertaken.
+The reception of 1 Enoch, which occupies a unique position among the Old Testament/Hebrew Bible scriptures in Ethiopian Christianity and Judaism (Beta Israel), shall be undertaken on the basis of several sources of evidence: (1) the Andǝmta (available in print, alongside several manuscripts); (2) paratexts and marginal notes that exhibit commentary to the text in selected manuscripts of the earlier recension of the book; and (3) discrete traditions preserved by traditional scholars of the Ethiopian Tewahedo Orthodox Church (Ethiopia) and Beta Israel (Israel).

 Responsible PI